JeffreyRobertLynch/GlassBox-XAI/README.md

 GlassBox XAI delivers performance on par with or exceeding top 2018 leaderboard entries, while improving transparency, auditability, and deployment feasibility.
 However, it was produced in 2024 and some 2024-era systems may surpass GlassBox XAI's metrics using larger models, expanded training data, or ensemble learning — but often at the cost of transparency, auditability, security, and accessibility.

 The trade-offs of these techniques are discussed in the "Future Work" section.

 ---

-## Data Ethics & Full Disclaimer
-**This project is for research and demonstration purposes only.
-It is not a medical device and is not intended for clinical use, diagnosis, or treatment.**

-**All medical images shown below are part of the ISIC 2018 Challenge Dataset, a publicly released and anonymized dataset curated for research.
-No private health information (PHI) is present.**

-**Results presented are generated automatically by deep learning models, and their accuracy is benchmarked using the ISIC-provided test set, not through real-world clinical evaluation.**

-**This solution has not undergone clinical validation or regulatory review.**

-**Visualizations (e.g., masks, heatmaps, Grad-CAM) are interpretability tools, not clinical indicators.**

-**This project does not offer diagnostic guidance and should not be used as such.**

-Please refer to the ISIC 2018 dataset license and usage guidelines for full dataset attribution and terms of use.

----